Summer Camp Registration Now Open!

 Lastly we require all FRC students to complete a minimum of 20 service hours per year as part of our commitment to community service and outreach.

 The season can get hectic.
-Officially there are three meeting days on the calendar.
-Wednesday evening, Thursday evening and the majority of Saturday are our traditional meeting days.
+Officially there are two in-person meeting days on the calendar.
+Wednesday evening and Saturday afternoons are our traditional meeting days.

 As we approach qualifiers students often elect to spend more time in the shop to ensure the robot is ready in time.